-Well, Are Beets Good for Diabetics?
-They are not only an excellent choice for lowering blood sugar and diabetes but offer an endless list of health benefits.
+Beets are not only an excellent choice for lowering blood sugar and diabetes, but offer an endless list of health benefits.
 Beets are safe for your blood sugar level.
 They are low on the glycemic index and that reduces any risk of raising your blood glucose level.
 A great majority of diabetes patients suffer from high blood pressure.
 Beets are known to lower your blood pressure and therefore help with your diabetes.

 Beets are full of fiber including folate, potassium, and metabolites which benefits your health.
 It is this particular nutrient metabolite that can decrease insulin resistance.
 Beet juice helps to improve your exercise performance and tolerance.
 Exercise is very important if you’re a diabetic and you are looking to lose weight.
 This is a must!